Ecommerce SEO: the full guide to optimizing your online store

 Besides going over your site’s content and structure, search engines also evaluate your website’s technical performance.

-The Google algorithm knows that slow loading times and broken links lead to unsatisfied visitors, so it tries to avoid displaying problematic sites in the first place.
+The Google algorithm knows that slow loading times and broken links lead to unhappy visitors, so it tries to avoid displaying problematic sites in the first place.

 Perform technical SEO audits

 First of all, you may want to get an overall idea of how your site’s performing.
-There are some free tools you can use for this, like Google Page Speed Insights, which evaluates the web performance of a single page, or you can use tools like Screaming Frog and Deep Crawl.
-You can also track your keyword rankings, gain traffic insights and more with Google Search Console.
+There are some free tools you can use for this, like Google Page Speed Insights, which evaluates the web performance of a single page.

 Fix broken links

-A common problem is broken links, meaning links that no longer lead to their intended destination.
+Broken links are common on large sites.
+They refer to links that no longer lead to their intended destination.

 Having lots of pages can slow a website down, which is a common problem with eCommerce sites.